Why this company appears here

-RPM is a commonly encountered national collection name, especially in telecom and consumer-service accounts.
+RPM is a commonly encountered national collector, particularly on phone and other consumer-service accounts.

 - Telecom balances